-Click on the photo view the speaker’s biography
+Click on the photo to view the speaker’s biography

-Click on the photo view the speaker’s biography
+Click on the photo to view the speaker’s biography

 Trevor Mundel leads the Bill and Melinda Gates Foundation’s efforts to develop high-impact interventions against the leading causes of death and disability in developing countries.
 He manages the foundation’s disease-specific R&D investments in HIV, tuberculosis, malaria, pneumonia, enteric and diarrheal diseases and neglected tropical diseases.
 He also manages cross-cutting product development programs, including Discovery & Translational Sciences, Innovative Technology Solutions, Integrated Development, and Vaccine Development & Surveillance.
 This work relies on close collaboration with an international network of grantees and partners.

 Prior to joining the foundation in 2011, Trevor was global head of development with Novartis and previously was involved in clinical research at Pfizer and Parke-Davis.